railsuser2014/openobject-doc-book-en/3/3_6/managing_accounts.rst

 To automate the management of follow-ups (reminders) you should install the module :mod:`account_followup` (or check the `Followups Management` option in the `Add New Features` wizard).

+This module is integrated with the email features of OpenERP.
+Ask your system administrator to define the smtp server through the menu :menuselection:`Administration --> Configuration --> Parameters --> Outgoing Mail Servers`.

 Once the module is installed, configure your levels of follow-up using the menu :menuselection:`Accounting --> Configuration --> Miscellaneous --> Follow-Ups`.

+.. note:: Follow-ups

+    You can define only one follow-up cycle per company, because you cannot link the follow-up cycle to a partner.

-The levels of follow-up are relative to the date of creation of an invoice, and not the due date.
-This enables you to put payment conditions such as 'payable in 21 days' and send a reminder in 30 days, or the converse.
+The levels of follow-up are relative to the due date; when no payment term is specified, the invoice date will be considered as the due date.

 For each level, you should define the number of days and create a note which will automatically be added into the reminder letter.
-The sequence determines the order of the level in ascending order.
+The order in which you define the various follow-up levels determines the order in which letters will be sent.

 .. csv-table::  Example of Configuring Follow-up Levels
    :header: "Sequence","Level","Days","Description"